botclimber/evaclue/README.md

             - email: superAdmin@evaclue.pt
             - pass: diablo4

-- create environemnt files in the root dir of each service (.env):
+- create environemnt files in the root dir of each service (.env) and add the following lines:
     - ReviewsServices
         -
         ```